Gender, Puberty and Sex Development Program

 A Team Approach to Compassionate Care

-Treating children and teens with non-conforming gender expression, genetic variations in the X and Y chromosomes, or those with differences in genital development can be complex and often requires a team of caregivers.
+Treating children and teens with genetic variations in the X and Y chromosomes, differences in genital development or non-conforming gender expression can be complex and often requires a team of caregivers.
 Our board-certified endocrinologists understand the specialized expertise and multidisciplinary approach needed to care for your child.

 CHOC specialists work together with you and your child to determine the best course of treatment.
 Your team may include CHOC experts from our many other specialties, such as cardiology, audiology, adolescent medicine, psychiatry, psychology and social work, plastic surgery and urology and more.